Can dogs use Prednisone?

 Yucca Schidigera and Dogs

-For joint pain and inflammations, Yucca Schidigera is a recommended natural alternative.
+For joint pain and inflammation, Yucca Schidigera is a recommended natural alternative.
 Its extracts have anti-arthritic and anti-inflammatory effects(31).

 Yucca is a medicinal plant from Mexico.
 It is available in tablet form.